Cooranbong

 Cooranbong is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Cooranbong's dwelling structures, as recorded in the latest Census, consisted of 85.9% houses and 14.1% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro NSW's figures of 89.7% houses and 10.2% other dwellings.
-In terms of home ownership in Cooranbong, the rate was 31.8%, with mortgaged dwellings at 44.9% and rented ones at 23.4%.
-The median monthly mortgage repayment in Cooranbong was $2,058, surpassing Non-Metro NSW's average of $1,900.
-Meanwhile, the median weekly rent figure stood at $380, aligning with Non-Metro NSW's figure.
-Nationally, Cooranbong's mortgage repayments were higher than the Australian average of $1,863, while rents were slightly above the national figure of $375.
+Cooranbong's dwelling structure, as per the latest Census, comprised 85.9% houses and 14.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Cooranbong stood at 31.8%, with mortgaged dwellings at 44.9% and rented ones at 23.4%.
+The median monthly mortgage repayment was $2,058, exceeding Non-Metro NSW's average of $1,733.
+The median weekly rent in Cooranbong was $380, compared to Non-Metro NSW's $330.
+Nationally, Cooranbong's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing